 Simulating Apple Pays

-Apple Pay allows users to make payments on the go directly from their iOS and watchOS systems.
+Apple Pay enables users to make payments directly from their iOS and watchOS devices.
 You can test this functionality with Xcode Simulator to determine whether the payment flow works as intended.

 First, present a payment sheet from your app, and then choose Authorize Apple Pay from the Hardware menu.